ghanysalam/Capstone-3-Travel-Insurance-Prediction-Claim/README.md

 ## **Metric Evaluation**

-True Positive: Traveler makes a Claim and the model predicts a Claim will be made False Positive: Traveler does not make a Claim, but the model predicts a Claim will be made False Negative: Traveler makes a Claim, but the model predicts no Claim will be made True Negative: Traveler does not make a Claim and the model predicts no Claim will be made Error type 1 (False Positive):
+1. True Positive: Traveler makes a Claim and the model predicts a Claim will be made
+2. False Positive: Traveler does not make a Claim, but the model predicts a Claim will be made
+3. False Negative: Traveler makes a Claim, but the model predicts no Claim will be made
+4. True Negative: Traveler does not make a Claim and the model predicts no Claim will be made

+- Error type 1 (False Positive):
 Consequences: Marketing costs and company resources are wasted.

-Error type 2 (False Negative):
+-Error type 2 (False Negative):
 Consequences: Loss of potential prospects.

 Based on the consequences of each type of error, the main focus of the model we will create is to minimize Error type 2 because the consequences of False Negatives are more serious than False Positives (Type I error).
 This type 2 error has the potential to reduce company revenue due to the loss of potential customers.
 So, the main metric we will use later is the recall score.